tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/03_basic_syntax.md

     Arrays.sort(numbers, (first, second) -> first.compareTo(second));

 In this case, the compiler can infer enough to know what you mean.
-The single statement returns a value consistent with the interface, so it says, "no need to tell me that you're going to return something, I can see that for myself!".
+The single statement returns a value consistent with the interface, so it says, "no need to tell me that you're going to return something, I can see that for myself".

 For single argument interface methods, you can even drop the first brackets.
 For example the lambda taking an argument `x` and returning `x + 1`;